sampixel/Gramble/README.md

 ```

 The file you need to make changes is stored under `Loaded Configuration File`.\
-Once you've found this file, open it and uncomment the following lines by toggling `;` semicolons:
+Once you've found this file, open it and uncomment the following line by toggling `;` semicolons:

 ```ini
 extension=pdo_mysql